This article is all about translator salaries and after reading this, you should have a good answer to the question, “how much do translators make.”

 Well, freelance translation, by its very nature, allows people to live where they want and then work globally.
 If that’s what you want, then, it shouldn’t matter where you live.
 You could live in a cabin in the woods of Montana or in the heart of New York City.
 If your clients are remote, they don’t care where you live, either.

-If your marketing is good and you can approach clients and sell your services well, and don’t forget the three lies about becoming a translator, one of the most important factors that will affect how much you earn as a freelance translator is your language combination.
+If your marketing is good and you can approach clients and sell your services well, and don’t forget the three lies about becoming a translator, one of the most important factors that will affect translation salaries is your language combination.

 Not all language combinations are created equally.

 Some combinations earn more than others.
 Some can even earn up to $0.10 a word more than others.
-That’s a big difference and can really add up.
+That’s a big difference in translation salaries over the long run and can really add up.

 Take a 3,000 word document.
 If you’re earning $0.10 a word, you’ll earn $300.
 However, if you’re making $0.20 a word, you just doubled your earnings on that same document, bringing in $600.

-Of course, translation doesn’t always work like this.
+Of course, translation salaries don’t always work like this.

 Earning money from translation depends on two things: